tiffanymonroe/wdi-remote-gizmo/unit_2/w05d04/morning_exercise/README.md

 1. Add the `class="nav"` to the `ul` of your nav bar.

 2. You can add additional styling to this.
-Let's add `class="nav-tabs"` to adjust the formatting and make our link into tabs.
+Let's add `class="nav-tabs"` to adjust the formatting and turn our links into navigation tabs.

 ![nav](https://i.imgur.com/zRsVdwm.png)